-(Boat as Originally Manufactured by Correct Craft)
+(Boats as Originally Manufactured by Correct Craft)

-The Correct Craft, Inc. warranty is backed by a family tradition of boat building experience since 1925
+The Correct Craft warranty is backed by a family tradition of boat building experience since 1925.

-Lifetime Limited Warranty
+Lifetime Limited Warranty:

-Correct Craft, Inc. warrants to the original purchaser of each new Correct Craft boat that under normal authorized use, the deck, hull and stringer system, as originally manufactured by Correct Craft, shall remain free from structural defect in material and workmanship for as long as the boat is owned by the original purchaser.
+Correct Craft, Inc. warrants to the original user or purchaser, whoever comes first, of each new Correct Craft boat, that the deck, hull, and stringer system as originally manufactured by Correct Craft, shall under normal authorized use remain free from structural defect in material and workmanship.

-Transferable Lifetime Limited Warranty
+Transferable Lifetime Limited Warranty:

-In addition, Correct Craft offers a Transferable Lifetime Limited Warranty covering the deck, hull and stringer system as detailed in the Lifetime Limited Warranty above.
-This policy may be transferred (for a nominal fee) to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original purchaser.
-See your local dealer for details.
+In addition, Correct Craft offers a Transferable Lifetime Limited Warranty against structural defect of the deck, hull and stringer system as detailed in the Lifetime Limited Warranty above.
+This policy may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original purchaser.
+See owner's manual for proper form.

-Exception: The "Lifetime" and "Transferable" warranties do not cover the gelcoat, nor any other components fastened or applied to the hull or deck.
+Exception: The "Lifetime" and "Transferable" warranties do not cover the gelcoat nor any other components fastened or applied to the hull or deck.
 Gelcoat discoloration, blisters, or bubbles and cracks are not considered structural defects.

-Ski W-I
+Air/Sport 2II W-I

-Five (5) Year Limited Warranty, Transferable
+Boat Five (5) Year Transferable Limited Warranty:

-Correct Craft, Inc. warrants to the original purchaser that each new Correct Craft boat, as originally manufactured by Correct Craft, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery to the original purchaser.
-This coverage applies to factory-installed steering assembly, electrical components, fuel tank system, hardware and trim, interior vinyl, v-drive, and options.
-This policy may be transferred (for a nominal fee) to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original purchaser.
-See your local dealer for details.
+Correct Craft, Inc. warrants to the original user or purchaser that each new Correct Craft boat, as originally manufactured by Correct Craft, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery.
+This coverage applies to factory-installed components including V-drive, boat parts, options, or other components not manufactured by Correct Craft, Inc. The remaining portion of this warranty covering PARTS (no labor), may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery.
+See owner's manual for proper form.